Dance (DANC)

 DANC 3151 Explorations of Hip Hop: Commercial Hip Hop (1 semester hour)

 The fifth course in the Hip Hop curriculum for the dance major, DANC 3151 will focus on Hip Hop in the commercial industry.
-Students will analyze fusion, derivation, and appropriation of the form for the sake of commercial appeal and examine, both for the sake of criticality and competency, the impact of commercialism to the Hip Hop dance form.
+Students will engage with Hip Hop movement choreographically with a focus on stage and camera performance technique and etiquette.
+This course will also critically discuss the commercialization of Hip Hop and its impact in the entertainment industry.
 This is a required course for the BA in Choreography and Performance, and the BA in Dance Pedagogy and Social Action only.
 Upon recommendation by the Department, this course may be repeated one time for credit.

 Prerequisites: DANC 1110, DANC 1121, DANC 2131, and DANC 3140.